Outlook Email Report Template 7

 IMPORTANT: If you want to try to use this template with any report template

-other than directly supported (Clarion, CPCS, RPM, DAS, Tintools, and Icetips),
+other than those directly supported (Clarion, CPCS, RPM, DAS, Tintools, and Icetips),

-we would strongly recommended you to download free shareware version
+we would strongly recommended that you download our free shareware version

-of template to make sure it will work.
-You have to selects Other from the Basic
+of the template to ensure it will work.
+You have to select Other from the Basic

-report template prompt and use new embed.
+report template prompt and use a new embed.
 You should do the same if you

-want to use this embed in one of supported report templates.
-In template
+want to use this embed in one of the supported report templates.
+In the template

-examples you can find how this embed can be used.
+examples you will discover how this embed can be used.

 The last choice from the drop down combo is None.
 You should apply this one